khalil-poole/osTicket-Creating-Working-and-Completing/README.md

 # osTicket-Creating-Working-and-Completing

 Last section for the osTicket.
 Great work!
-In this tutorial, we're going to configure create a sample ticket, work on it, and finally complete said ticket to get a general idea on how powerful osTicket is for buseinss enterprises.
+In this tutorial, we're going to configure create a sample ticket, work on it, and finally complete said ticket to get a general idea on how powerful osTicket is for business enterprises.

 <h3>Prologue</h3>
 If your Virtual Machine is turned off, login to Azure, turn the VM back on, and login to Remote Desktop with your credentials.